ALL ABOUT BERGAMOT OIL

 CONTRAINDICATIONS FOR BERGAMOT OIL

-As with all other New Directions Aromatics essential oils, Bergamot Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Bergamot Oil for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use Bergamot Essential Oil without the medical advice of a physician.
 Individuals with a potassium deficiency are also advised not to use this oil, as Bergamot is known to deplete potassium in the body, the consequences of which include muscle cramps and twitching.
 Bergamot Oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 Prior to using Bergamot Oil, a skin test is recommended.
 This can be done by diluting the essential oil in a carrier oil and applying a small amount to a small area of skin that is not sensitive.
 Bergamot Oil must never be used near the eyes, inner nose, and ears, or on any other particularly sensitive areas of skin.
 Once applied topically, sun exposure should be avoided, as Bergamot Oil may sensitize the skin to UV rays.
 This is especially true of Bergamot Oil containing the phototoxic chemical compound Bergaptene, which can cause skin irritation when skin is exposed to sunlight.
 Skin irritation includes blisters, scabs, redness, and changes in skin pigmentation.
 Bergaptene-free Bergamot Essential Oil is relatively non-toxic and non-irritating.
 To prevent photosensitivity, those using Bergamot Oil for topical application should wait 72 hours before spending prolonged periods outdoors, especially in regions with hot climates.